 Panic attacks – symptoms and treatment

-We all experience feelings of panic or fear from time to time.
+We all have feelings of panic or fear at one time or another.
 But panic attacks can be distressing.
-Up to 1 in 3 people have a panic attack at some point in their life.
-Here, I explain what a panic attack is, what the signs of a panic attack are, and how to deal with one.
+They’re also common, and up to 1 in 3 people experience a panic attack at some point in their life.
+Here, I explain what a panic attack is, what the signs of a panic attack are, and how to deal with them.

 What is a panic attack?